18520339/uts-funda-da/README.md

 5️⃣ Further Improvement with [Soft Voting](https://scikit-learn.org/stable/modules/ensemble.html#weighted-average-probabilities-soft-voting):

 - Once the best parameters for each classifier are identified, set up a [`VotingClassifier`](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.VotingClassifier.html) with the individually optimized classifiers.
-- [Soft voting](https://scikit-learn.org/stable/modules/ensemble.html#weighted-average-probabilities-soft-voting) to predict the class labels based on the average of the probabilities given to that class by each base classifier.
+- [Soft voting](https://scikit-learn.org/stable/modules/ensemble.html#weighted-average-probabilities-soft-voting) to predict class labels based on the average of probabilities given to that class by each base classifier.
 - Define a new grid for the [`VotingClassifier`](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.VotingClassifier.html), including varying the weights assigned to each classifier in a [Soft Voting](https://scikit-learn.org/stable/modules/ensemble.html#weighted-average-probabilities-soft-voting) scenario.
 - Conduct a grid search over this new parameter space to fine-tune the ensemble.
 Ensure that the `f1-score` remains the criterion for optimization.
 - Apply the same Interpretation and Evaluation in step 4️⃣ for the [`VotingClassifier`](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.VotingClassifier.html).